Jisan-mia/ts/README.md

 salary = 'twentyK' // error
 ```

-**Note-2**: But when we implicitly set a variable type to any, we can change this with any other types of value later.
+**Note-2**: But when we explicitly set a variable type to any, we can change this with any other types of value later.
 ```ts
 let x: any = 'hi'
 x = 5 // ok